Thank you for your interest in graduate studies in Biology at Bowling Green State University!

 Applicants who are deficient (i.e., lacking organic chemistry and/or calculus) must complete these prerequisites by the end of their first year in the program.

-Domestic applicants to the Ph.D. program who have a grade point average of at least 3.3, scored above the 60th percentile on the GRE, and present evidence of research ability may be eligible to apply to Ph.D. program following completion of the baccalaureate degree--Important: you must contact the Graduate Coordinator BEFORE applying.
+Domestic applicants to the Ph.D. program should have or complete a M.S. or M.A. prior to the start of the Ph.D. program, preferably in Biology or a related field.
+If you have a grade point average of at least 3.6, scored above the 60th percentile on the GRE, and present evidence of research ability might be eligible to apply to Ph.D. program following completion of the baccalaureate degree but you must contact the Graduate Coordinator BEFORE applying.
 A separate application to the Ph.D. program must be made by all students completing a master's degree, even if the degree is from Bowling Green State University.

 All applicants are strongly encouraged to visit the faculty websites, identify one or more faculty members in their area of interest, and contact them in order to make sure they are accepting students and would be willing to serve as an advisor BEFORE applying to the program.